 LOCATION: We are located in the Freeman Aquatic Biology Building on the main Texas State University Campus in San Marcos.
 Our physical address is 220 E Sessom Dr. San Marcos, TX.
 We are near the intersection of Aquarena Springs Dr. and Sessom Dr., right across from the Saltgrass Steakhouse.

 PAYMENT: Cash, Credit Cards or Checks are accepted.
-Checks are made payable to: EARDC.
+Checks are made payable to: Texas State University.
 Payment will be collected upon arrival.

-GLASS BOTTOM BOAT RIDE (optional): Cost is $4.50 per student or adult - Payment will be collected upon arrival at Meadows Center.
+GLASS BOTTOM BOAT TOUR (optional): Cost is an additional $4.50 per student or adult - Payment will be collected upon arrival at Meadows Center.
 Please note that you will need to bring a separate check for the glass bottom boat tour!

 This is a fun day and you will get wet!
 All participants should arrive in clothes that they plan to get wet in, but changing rooms are available.
 An extra pair of old shoes to be worn in the water is a must due to sharp rocks and the possibility of broken glass and other hazards in the water.
 Students will also need a towel, change of clothes (including shoes and socks!) and a sack lunch.
 It is also a good idea to bring plastic bags for wet and dirty shoes and clothes.